 Accountable Plan

 We encourage businesses to implement an Accountable Plan which allows employee owners to turn in expense reports for the business use of personal assets.
-We’ll run through some of the common ones in a bit.
+We’ll run through some common ones in a bit.

 However, the days of deducting these employee business expenses on Form 2106 are gone after the Tax Cuts and Jobs Act of 2017.
 As such, an Accountable Plan is needed now more than ever.
-An Accountable Plan is easy to do, is a great way to pull money out of the business and actually reduces the amount of taxes paid.
+An Accountable Plan is easy to do, is a great way to pull money out of the business, and actually reduces the amount of taxes paid.
 A win-win scenario.

 Three Types of Expenses